-Have we reached an era where emails are getting old and other channels have become more effective?
+Have we reached an era where emails are getting old, and other channels have become more efficient?

 On the contrary, this is a time for new possibilities for marketers when it comes to sending emails, thanks to the development of technology.
 Marketing automation is one of these possibilities.
-Depending on how much you’ve segmented your contacts and what they do with the email (read, click and so on), one can create rules for what to with these contacts next (e.g automatic notification to the salesperson, sending out automatic sales emails etc.)
+Depending on how much you’ve segmented your contacts and what they do with the email (read, click and so on), one can create rules for what to with these contacts next (e.g., automatic notification to the salesperson, sending out automated sales emails, etc.)

-Gathering and expert management of your contact base is definitely one of the best marketing tactics.
+Gathering and expert management of your contact base are definitely one of the best marketing tactics.

 What should a good marketing email look like?
 There should be a proper greeting and no slang, anything else that’s important?

-Could you given an example of an actual good or bad marketing email, with a small explanation?
+Could you give an example of an actual right or bad marketing email, with a small explanation?

-It might be misleading to try and give some universal good example, since a unified standard example is not what I would suggest.
-I’d prefer to give a check-list for self for whenever you want to send an email:
+It might be misleading to try and give some good universal example since a unified standard example is not what I would suggest.
+I’d prefer to give a checklist for oneself for whenever you want to send an email:

 - Does your email have a clear purpose?
 Like cleaning the client base, branding, sales, after-sales service, a thank you note after a purchase, cross-sales, campaigns, etc.

-- Does the email have relatable and interesting contents?
+- Does the email have relatable and exciting contents?
 When writing content, think about buyer personas – what kind of messages interest what type of people?

 - Can the email be read on a smart device?